Hirbandh (community development block): From Bishnupur kingdom to the British Raj

-From around the 7th century AD till around the advent of British rule, for around a millennium, history of Bankura district is identical with the rise and fall of the Hindu Rajas of Bishnupur.
+From around the 7th century AD until around the advent of British rule, for around a millennium, history of Bankura district is identical with the rise and fall of the Hindu Rajas of Bishnupur.
 The Bishnupur Rajas, who were at the summit of their fortunes towards the end of the 17th century, started declining in the first half of the 18th century.
 First, the Maharaja of Burdwan seized the Fatehpur Mahal, and then the Maratha invasions laid waste their country.

 Bishnupur was ceded to the British with the rest of Burdwan chakla in 1760.
 In 1787, Bishnupur was united with Birbhum to form a separate administrative unit.
 In 1793 it was transferred to the Burdwan collectorate.
 In 1879, the district acquired its present shape with the thanas of Khatra and Raipur and the outpost of Simplapal being transferred from Manbhum, and the thanas of Sonamukhi, Kotulpur and Indas being retransferred from Burdwan.
 However, it was known for sometime as West Burdwan and in 1881 came to be known as Bankura district.